Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

-# Basic example with dataframes
+# Integrate DataFrames

 <!-- invisible-code-block: python
 import os

-os.chdir(os.path.join(os.getcwd(), "docs/learn/getting-started/basic-example"))
+os.chdir(os.path.join(os.getcwd(), "docs/learn/get-started/basic-example"))
 -->

-The previous example would quickly become unworkable if we had more than just tofu and chickpeas.
-I'll walk you through how we can make a `food` dimension to make this scalable.
-You can also [skip to the end](#putting-it-all-together) to see the complete example.
+**Pyoframe secret power is its ability to seamlessly work with large datasets.**

-Note that instead of hardcoding values, we'll be reading from the following csv file.
+We are going to re-build our [previous example](./example.md) using a dataset, `food_data.csv`, instead of hard-coded values.
+This way, we can add as many vegetarian proteins as we like without needing to write more code.
+If you're impatient, [skip to the end](#put-it-all-together) to see the final result.

 > `food_data.csv`
 >